 The Statistical Society of Australia (SSA) and the Australian and New Zealand Statistical Publishing Association (ASPAI) are governed by a Central Council, consisting of an Executive and delegates elected by branches, with two or more delegates from each branch depending on the size of the branch.
 The Executive consists of a President, Vice-President, Honorary Secretary, Honorary Treasurer and Australian Editor of the Australian and New Zealand Journal of Statistics.
 Central Council meets twice a year and the Executive carries out business by electronic and other means between Council meetings as necessary.
 The SSA and ASPAI hold Annual General Meetings, usually timed to take place during a conference or workshop.

-The Executive Committee is a sub-committee of the Central Council of the Statistical Society of Australia that meets monthly between meetings of the Central Council to ensure the continued effective operation of the Society.Executive Committee 2021 to 2022:
+The Executive Committee is a sub-committee of the Central Council of the Statistical Society of Australia that meets monthly between meetings of the Central Council to ensure the continued effective operation of the Society.Executive Committee 2022:

 Position descriptions for these roles can be viewed here.Past SSA presidents.
 Past Executive Committee members.